clamytoe/clamytoe.github.io/content/posts/pytest-fixtures.md

 I was already using fixtures so that I didn't have to recreate the instances of my classes for each test; generating the keys take a bit of time!
 I went crazy an opted to make them future proof with **4096-bits**...

 The challenge was figuring out how to tear them down.
 I did some initial searches and was coming up blank.
-I found [Brian's blog](https://pythontesting.net/framework/pytest/pytest-fixtures-easy-example/) about the topic, but his examples just didn't cut it.
-All they demonstrated was how to print a message, it didn't actually show how to return and instance, and then have it torn down afterwards.
+I then looked up the pytest guru, [Brian's](https://pythontesting.net/framework/pytest/pytest-fixtures-easy-example/) blog about the topic, but his examples were too simplistic for what I was trying to do.
+All they demonstrated was how to print a message, it didn't actually show how to return anythin, and then have it torn down afterwards.

 Brian's example:
 ```python